gabssnake/observablehq-docs/docs/cells/text.md

 ## Creating a text cell

 To create a new text cell, select the plus sign (+) that appears to the left-side of the notebook between any two cells.
-As a result, you'll see the [Add cell menu](https://observablehq.com/@observablehq/adding-cells/) appear.
+As a result, you'll see the [add cell menu](/cells/#add-cell-menu) appear.
 Use the mouse to select **Text** at the top of the menu or search for it in the search bar.
 Text cells are Markdown cells, so you can leverage your Markdown knowledge when defining these cells.

 <figure>
   <img